serge-rgb/milton/README.md

 Visual Studio 2013 needs to be installed

 0. If needed, run `scripts\vcvars.bat` to have the Visual Studio suite in your PATH.
-1. Run `setup.bat` to clone dependencies and build SDL.
+1. Run `setup.bat` to clone libNuwen, which is essentially the MIT-licensed part of Milton
 2. Build with `build.bat`

 Workflow